jepsen-io/jepsen/infoq/article.markdown

 All 2000 writes succeeded. :-D
 ```

+This is *not* linearizable consistency--and not all data structures can be
-This does not prevent false negatives--Riak can still time out or report
+expressed as CRDTs.
+It also does not prevent false negatives--Riak can still
-failures, but it does guarantee safe convergence for acknowledged writes.
+time out or report failures--but it does guarantee safe convergence for
+acknowledged writes.

 If you're using Riak, use CRDTs, or write as much of a merge function as you
 can.
 There are only a few cases (e.g. immutable data) where LWW is appropriate; avoid it everywhere else.